mdickinson/bigfloat/Doc/reference.rst

 probably only want to import the classes and functions that you actually need.

-The most important type is the :class:`BigFloat` class; a :class:`BigFloat` instance can be created from an integer, a float or a string::
+The most important type is the :class:`BigFloat` class.
+A :class:`BigFloat` instance can be created from an integer, a float or a string::